 Possible drawbacks of gentle parenting include:

 - It can be time-consuming: Gentle parenting requires parents to be active and present to support their children.
-Parents may have many responsibilities that can decrease the amount of time they have to focus on parenting consistently.
+Parents may have responsibilities that decrease the amount of time they have to focus on parenting consistently.

 1. Stay Calm